 OSB and plywood are very similar in terms of strength, but plywood is stiffer than OSB by a factor of approximately 10%.
 This doesn't cause much of a difference, but nails are screws are more likely to remain in place over time than they are in OSB.

 Plywood and OSB both off-gas formaldehyde, but OSB off-gases more.
 However, all engineered wood products that contain glue can be stored outdoors for several weeks before being used in construction so that the majority of the gas is vented safely outdoors, so ultimately the risk is minimal from either product as long as precautions are taken.

 Another edge that OSB has over plywood is that it's widely considered to be a "green" building material.
 Because it's made of wood chips and utilizes the entire tree, it can be made from smaller-diameter trees that are farmed.
 Plywood, on the other hand, requires larger-diameter trees that need to be harvested from old-growth forests.

 Another advantage that OSB has over plywood, is that plywood runs the risk of delamination.
 Because it's made up of layers, in humid climates, plywood can delaminate, which is where the layers begin to separate.

 If you have questions about your roof deck, or if you are looking to get a new roof, call Colony Roofers today!
-We offer free 30 minute inspections, and we have a team of knowledgeable and dedicated professionals available to answer any question you may have about your roof.
+We offer free 30-minute inspections, and we have a team of knowledgeable and dedicated professionals available to answer any questions you may have about your roof.